Seeking a Commercial Construction Loan? Start Here.

 Here are some additional questions to consider while making your decision:

-Is your repayment schedule in line with your pay apps?
+Is your repayment schedule in-line with your pay apps?

 Be sure to have a full written breakdown and understanding of when your payments are due and what the penalties are for late payments in case of a change order, weather delay or other holdups.
 Hidden fees and penalties can add up quickly and result in a more expensive loan than you had anticipated.
 Some funding options, like Merchant Cash Advances, auto-debit hundreds of dollars from the borrower’s account every single day.
 If you will only be on a project for another three months and you have a six-month payback period on an MCA, then you need to know you have more work starting quickly and enough work to be able to actually afford the same daily payment in months four through six of the repayment period.

 Can you build the cost of financing into the bid amount or project costing?